Road signs in Morocco: Design

-Directional signage bears some similarity to former French Michelin signage and subsequently 1940s signage.
-Other signage, such as warning and regulatory, is quite similar to those used in France today, in particular the symbols used on these signs.
+Directional signage bears some similarity to pre-1977 French signage.
+Other signage, such as warning and regulatory, is quite similar to those used in France today, particularly the symbols used on these signs.

 In 2019, following the joint decree, the colour of symbols and text on white backgrounds was changed from dark blue to black, following the practice of that in Europe and the rest of the Maghreb.

 Road signs in Morocco generally appear in Arabic and French, and are generally bilingual.
 Tamazight is also used, particularly on motorway signage.
 Bilingual signs in Arabic and Tamazight began being installed on motorways in 2015, where it replaced French.
 In some cases signs containing all three languages can be seen.

 Arabic text uses the ASV Codar typeface, Latin text uses the Caractères typeface and Tifinagh text uses the Tifinaghe-Izuren IRCAM typeface.